RifasM/Simplified-Custom-Object-Detection-Training/README.md

 ### Step 1: Annotate some images
+- Delete the existing Pictures in the Folders `./data/raw`, './data/images`
 - Save some pictures with your custom object(s), ideally with `jpg` extension to `./data/raw` directory.(>20 Suggested)
 - Resize those pictures to uniformed size. e.g. `(800, 600)` using the command
 ```